 The best fit for most jewelry small businesses seeking working capital is the SBA Microloan.
 It is a fixed-rate loan at roughly 8% APR for amounts under $50,000.
 The average microloan is about $13,000.
 Loans are issued for a maximum of six years, but most are three-year terms.
 These loans are backed by the SBA but administered by intermediaries such as banks and non-profit CDFIs described in the next section.

-Community Development Financial Institutions (CDFIs) are usually non-profit community organizations.
+Community Development Financial Institutions (CDFIs) are usually non-profit community organizations funded in part with federal tax dollars.
 However, some banks and credit unions may also have a CDFI designation.
-They are committed to a mission of economic development for small business owners who would otherwise have difficulty getting funding.
+They are committed to a mission of economic development for small business owners who would otherwise have difficulty getting traditional bank financing.

 Credit Cards and Lines of Credit